sramorosi/MAKE3-Arm/OpenSCAD-code/README.md

 ### Making STL models from OpenSCAD

 To make STL models for 3D printing follow these steps for each part that you want to print.
 The OpenSCAD **Customizer** is handy for changing variables prior to exporting.
-1. toggle off the Assembly.
-Do not print Assemblies.
+1. Toggle off the assembly.
+Do not print assemblies.
 ```OpenSCAD
 DISPLAY_ASSY = true;  // set this to false when exporting STL files
 ```